valeriupredoi/NCAR_Correctness_Workshop_9-10Nov2023_Talk/README.md

-### Tak at the NCAR Workshop on Correctness in Scientific Software
+### Talk at the NCAR Workshop on Correctness in Scientific Software

 - authors: @valeriupredoi and @bouweandela
 - [workshop program](https://ncar.github.io/correctness-workshop/assets/ws_agenda.pdf)